-FirstMate Dog Food earns the Advisor’s second-highest tier rating of 4 stars.
+FirstMate Dog Food receives the Advisor’s top rating of 5 stars.

 Dry Dog Food

 Ingredients: Ocean fish meal, oatmeal, brown rice, chicken fat (mixed tocopherols), tomato pomace, brewer's yeast, dicalcium phosphate, calcium propionate, blueberries, raspberries, cranberries, minerals (zinc proteinate, iron proteinate, calcium carbonate, manganese proteinate, copper proteinate, selenium yeast, calcium iodate), vitamins (vitamin E supplement, niacin, thiamine mononitrate, d-pantothenic acid, vitamin A supplement, riboflavin, pyridoxine hydrochloride, biotin, vitamin B12 supplement, vitamin D3 supplement folic acid), rosemary extract

 |Calorie Weighted Basis

 The first ingredient in this dog food is ocean fish meal.
 Because it is considered a meat concentrate, fish meal contains almost 300% more protein than fresh fish itself.